Lesser Green's Function and Chirality-Reduced Entropy via the In-Medium NJL Model: Appendix

-are valid when the system has reached local thermal equilibrium and its relaxation time $\tau_{\mathrm{rel}}$ is much longer than the microscopic interaction time.
-In this regime, quasiparticle excitations are well defined, and the spectral function $A(p)$ is sharply peaked at the mass shell,
+are valid when the system is in local thermal equilibrium and its relaxation time $\tau_{\mathrm{rel}}$ is sufficiently longer than the microscopic interaction time.
+In this regime, quasiparticle excitations are well defined, and the spectral function is sharply peaked near the mass shell,

-so that the finite width of $A(p)$ can be neglected.
-This narrow-width (mean-field) limit justifies the use of the on-shell forms in Eqs.~(6)-(9).
+so that finite-width effects can be neglected.
+This narrow-width quasiparticle limit justifies the use of the on-shell expressions in Eqs.~(\ref{eq:C_equal_time_main})--(\ref{eq:Ck_final}).